 “He told us we were violating his privacy by sharing the seating chart,” said the student.
 “He also personally attacked the girl he wrote ‘cute’ by and asked her in front of the class if she was the one who wrote the newspaper article.”

 The student said that about fifteen students went to report Hays’ “aggressive behavior” after class to Peter Griffin, chair of the music department.

 Hays referred all questions from The Leader to his attorney Travis Life.
 In an emailed statement, Life said, “It is very unfortunate that an educator of the highest reputation can be sullied through inaccurate, incomplete, and false reporting.
 Professor Hayes looks forward to working with Elmhurst College to correct these false representations and heal Professor Hayes’ reputation with the school and the community.”

-Edwards and Griffin also met with the class on November 29 to answer any questions students had.
+Griffin along with April Edwards, Dean of Faculty and vice president of Academic Affairs also met with the class on November 29 to answer any questions students had.

 In an interview with The Leader, Edwards said that although Hays “was not violating any terms of the investigation at anytime,” the decision was made that he would no longer teach the class because “it would not be a productive environment for the students.”